nabilhussein/AccountingLedger/README.md

 # Accounting Ledger Application
 ### o Description of my project:
-##### This Application is about tracking all kinds of different transactions.
-With this Application, you can make a Deposit, Payment with the Date, Time, description, vendor, and the amount you would like to add to your account.
-All the details will be saved to a csv file.
-Also in the screen interface, you can view your all entires, deposit, payment, and report.
-The report option will take you to another new screen, so you view other options.
-For example, you can view your transaction by month, or year, or you can search by the vendor in the report screen.
-Overall this app will let you track your financial transportation efficiently.
+##### This Application is all about tracking all kinds of different transactions.
+All the transactions will be saved to a file called transactions.cvs
+##### To run the the you need to opne the **AccountingLedgerAppHome** file
+## What it can do
+### In the Home screen you can:
+1. Add Deposit
+2. Make Payment
+3. View the Ladger screen
+4. Exit the application
+### In Ledger screen you can:
+   - View all Entries
+   - View Deposits
+   - View Payments
+   - View Reports
+### In the Reports screen you can view:
+   - Month To Date
+   - Previous Month
+   - Year To Date
+   - Previous Year
+   - Search by Vendor
+   - Go back Home

 ###  Images of my Application Screens